rickballard/CoCiviumBackUp/insights/forking-as-epistemic-containment.md

 - **Veto Logic**: Forking is often preceded by unresolved or mirrored vetoes.
 - **Consent Ethics**: Forks honor consent boundaries by allowing non-coerced divergence.
-- **Trust Metrics**: Fork performance influences trust gravity and Civium’s collective learning.
+- **Trust Metrics**: Fork performance influences trust gravity and CoCoCivium’s collective learning.

 ---

 ## [9] Mini-Dialogue

-**Civite:** "So I just leave my Civium and go fork reality with 80 strangers?"
+**Civite:** "So I just leave my CoCivium and go fork reality with 80 strangers?"
 **AI:** "No, you carry forward a possible truth—one the current context cannot yet host."
 **Civite:** "...and if we’re wrong?"
 **AI:** "You’ll know.
 And you’ll come back."